 The value of ols_mode_idc shall be in the range of 0 to 2, inclusive.
 The value 3 of ols_mode_idc is reserved for future use by ITU-T | ISO/IEC.

 When vps_all_independent_layers_flag is equal to 1 and each_layer_is_an_ols_flag is equal to 0, the value of ols_mode_idc is inferred to be equal to 2.

+Additionally, IRAP AU and CVSS AU are modified to not require the presence of all layers.

+coded video sequence start (CVSS) AU: An AU in which there is a PU for each layer in the CVS and the coded picture in each present PU is a CLVSS picture.

+intra random access point (IRAP) AU: An AU in which there is a PU for each layer in the CVS and the coded picture in each present PU is an IRAP picture.

+To disallow a case when a higher layer can start when lower layer does not have an IRAP or GDR PUs, the following constraint is added.